SIHTAF: The Video Game Addiction Lawsuit

 What is qualitatively different about a video game, as opposed to soap, that places an undue burden hampering distribution of the product to the retail market that would make a warning label requirement a burden on the publisher or the author’s rights of free speech?
 Like the motion picture industry, the video game industry has enacted a form of self-regulation, printing labels disclosing the games’ content to consumers (and parents of those consumers).
 All of the defendants in this case participate in that voluntary practice and they seem to have suffered no diminishment whatsoever in their ability to communicate with their audiences.
 So how big a burden would a legal requirement to do pretty much what they are already doing voluntarily be?

 I hesitate to say that a requirement that video game publishers also disclose that some consumers of their products have been known to consume the product immoderately and at the expense of other dimensions of a balanced life is required.
 All sorts of products, both entertainment products or ingestibles or who knows what else, are susceptible of being used in an obsessive, addictive fashion, and the problem is not the provider of the product.
-A guy who buys a bicycle and gets really in to bicycle riding, enough so that he abandons his job and neglects his family, might be said to have become addicted to bicycling — and the manufacturer of the bicycle is not responsible for that whether there is a warning label on the bike or not, he may even get healthier lifestyle and start to buy kratom and other natural supplements to help his body.
+A guy who buys a bicycle and gets really in to bicycle riding, enough so that he abandons his job and neglects his family, might be said to have become addicted to bicycling — and the manufacturer of the bicycle is not responsible for that whether there is a warning label on the bike or not.
 So I don’t think much of the merits of Mr. Cherms’ argument that a video game must contain a warning label that some people get addicted to video games.

 I also question whether the availability of video games is an issue of particular public interest.
 Certainly I can see the argument — these are works of art, things that have an impact on the broader culture.
 But, given the widespread assumption that exposure to media content that sexually explicit, violent, or involves substance consumption can be harmful to children, I might even be persuaded that fashioning reasonable restrictions on the availability of these works of art to young children is a matter of public interest greater than the freedom of the publisher to sell them to anyone who wants to buy them.